5. Can I only plant once a year when there is one rainy season?

 - In one phase: immediately in a big pot or plastic bag.

-I suggest to work in two phases.
+We suggest to work in two phases.
 So first the small plug, then the big pot or plastic bag.
 The reason is that the germination of the seeds, or the rooting of the cuttings is a risky process, and if you have only 50% success ratio, you lose little space and little expensive soil.

 Always check what the local experiences are, but in general we can say that in the tropics, where day length is approximately equal, you can sow your seed or make cuttings almost all year round.